wmfadel/insight_orders/README.md

 - CI/CD
     - Github actions to run tests based on a trigger -Commit here-
 - Automations: Added a simple make file to simply the process of running the app and tests.
+- Accessibility: The app uses semantic labels to allow users with disabilities to use the app using screen reader apps

 ## Notes